 As in the workplace, students are expected to be in their seats promptly in the morning, after break, and after lunch.
-Students are expected to notify the instructor before the start of class of any anticipated tardies.
+Students are expected to notify the faculty before the start of class of any anticipated tardies.
+Any student who is tardy and/or leaves early for 20% or more of the number of days scheduled for any given 9-week period will be placed on academic probation.
+Probationary status will terminate when the number of tardies/early departures no longer exceeds 20% of the completed scheduled attendance days.

-Leaving Campus during School Hours
+Leaving Campus During School Hours

-For safety reasons, students will notify their instructor when leaving campus early.
+For safety reasons, students will notify their faculty when leaving campus early.
 Students may leave campus for lunch provided this is done within the allotted time.